erochest/tardi/docs/comparison-operators.md

 ### Scanner

 The scanner recognizes these operators as distinct tokens.
-Each operator is treated as a separate `TokenType` in the scanner implementation.
+Each operator is treated as a separate type in the scanner implementation.

 ### Compiler